 Returns are subject to a 10% restocking fee.
 As a small one man shop returns cost money in credit card fees, labor, and most importantly time I could be spending at my bench.

 I maintain a closed shop and will only see clients by appointment.
-Due to the nature of my work I do not maintain an inventory of completed work for viewing and seldom have a pistol available for immediate delivery.
+Due to the nature of my work I do not maintain an inventory of completed pistols for viewing and seldom have a pistol available for immediate delivery.

 No. I am not a retail gun store nor do I maintain an inventory of firearms.
 My main focus is on what I do best, building exceptional custom pistols one at a time for discerning shooters.